stolk/icmp_watch/README.md

 Hosts that do not reply will be marked in RED, others in GREEN with the response time shown in milliseconds.

-Efficiently implemented in C, zero polling, single socket for all N hosts.
+Efficiently implemented in C, zero polling, two sockets for all N hosts (one for all IPv4 connections, one for all IPv6 connections).

 ## Features